spsandwichman/coyote/README.md

 ## Building

-You will need Make, a C compiler, and a linker (`gcc` is the default for both of these).
+You will need Make, a C compiler with support for C23 (with some GNU extensions), and a linker (`gcc` is the default for both of these).

 To build from scratch:
 ```sh